SrinivasNampalli/Srinivas-Nampalli1/index.md

 ## Build you Home Page here
 I love coding in Python and Java is cool Anvay is my coding partner Sri likes coding in Java
+Here is my link to the freeform picture
 ## Overview of Hacks, Study and Tangibles
 Blogging in GitHub pages is a way to learn and code at the same time.